Bwatt130/WeatherMap/README.md

 This is a final project that makes a weather forecast map for the CNSA-266 AM class.
 Created by Alex Mansfield and Brandon Watson

+To run the program:

+    download and extract the MainWeather.zip file and run MainWeather.exe

 The following list is a list of all the imported libraries that we used to make this project possible:

     webview